Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Experiments

 Moreover, we introduce \textit{Edit Flip Ratio (EFR)} as a metric to quantify, at the individual edit level, the number of successful edits that become unsuccessful after fine-tuning.
-Specifically, EFR exclusively measures the stability of succeeded edits under fine-tuning and addresses a key limitation of the ES metric, which measures only overall knowledge-editing performance.
+Unlike the ES metric, which measures the overall performance, EFR exclusively focuses on the stability of succeeded edits.

-We use a binary indicator $s^\text{M}_i$ to represent the editing outcome for fact $i$ in model $M$.
-Indicator $s^\text{M}_i$ takes values in $\{0, 1\}$, where 1 indicates that the edit is successful, and 0 otherwise\footnote{For instance, $s^\text{ed\_ft}_i=1$ signifies the $i^\text{th}$ edit remains successful after fine-tuning in model $M_\text{ed\_ft}$.}.
+We use a binary indicator $s^\text{M}_i\in\{0, 1\}$ to represent the editing outcome for fact $i$ in model $M$, where 1 indicates the editing is successful and 0 otherwise (e.g., $s^\text{ed\_ft}_i=1$ signifies the $i^\text{th}$ edit remains successful after fine-tuning in model $M_\text{ed\_ft}$).
 The evaluation criteria for the indicator are consistent with KE metrics (Equ.~\ref{eq:efficacy_def_zsre}-\ref{eq:efficacy_def_mcf} in App.~\ref{app:KE_metrics_intro}).
 We then define a \textit{flipped case} as an edit that is successful after KE ($s^{\mathrm{M_\text{ed}}}_i=1$), but becomes unsuccessful after fine-tuning ($s^{\mathrm{M_\text{ed\_ft}}}_i=0$).
-Accordingly, EFR is the probability of having flip cases in $M_\text{ed\_ft}$, as shown in Equ.~\ref{eq:efr_formula_2}
+Accordingly, EFR is defined as the number of flip cases in $M_\text{ed\_ft}$ divided by the total number of successful cases before fine‑tuning, as shown in Equ.~\ref{eq:efr_formula_2}.

 {

 }